HUDSON, NY – A construction flagman was injured on Friday morning when a driver ignored the worker’s stop sign.

 Contact Our Construction Accident Law Firm in Bronx, NY

 Have you or a loved one been injured in a construction zone accident in New York?
 If so, you may be entitled to compensation through either a workers’ compensation claim or a third-party injury claim, depending on the circumstances.

 The New York construction accident attorneys at Oresky & Associates, PLLC have spent years protecting workers in New York.
-You only have a limited time to start your claim after a construction accident, so contact us right now to set up a free consultation.
+You only have a limited time to start your claim after a construction accident, so contact the Bronx construction accident lawyers at Oresky & Associates, PLLC at your nearest location to schedule a free consultation.

 We have two convenient locations in New York: